NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 Guidelines for Selecting Stereo Pairs
 -------------------------------------

-When choosing image pairs to process, images that are taken with similar viewing angles, lighting conditions, and significant surface coverage overlap are best suited for creating terrain models.
+When choosing image pairs to process, images that are taken with similar viewing angles, lighting conditions, and significant surface coverage overlap are best suited for creating terrain models :cite:`2015LPI462703B`.
 Depending on the characteristics of the mission data set and the individual images, the degree of acceptable variation will differ.
 Significant differences between image characteristics increases the likelihood of stereo matching error and artifacts, and these errors will propagate through to the resulting data products.

 Although images do not need to be map-projected before running the ``stereo`` program, we recommend that you do run ``cam2map`` (or